Your MOT certificate

 New style vehicle test certificate

-Following a recent change in legislation, the requirement to display a vehicle test certificate on the windscreen of your vehicle has been removed; therefore a new style vehicle test certificate will be issued.
+Following a recent change in legislation, the requirement to display a vehicle test certificate on the windscreen of your vehicle has been removed; therefore a new style A4 size, plain paper, vehicle test certificate will be issued following the inspection of your vehicle.
 This change took effect on 06 April 2015 and applies to all vehicle categories, including cars, motorcycles, goods vehicles or buses.
 Motorists are encouraged to remove all expired discs from the vehicle windscreen.

 An example of the new vehicle test certificate is available on the link below: